lee-zhg/Intro-Watson-Translator/parallel-corpus-model.md

 1. Deleting a custom translation model. **Don't run the command if you plan to use the custom model again**.

     To delete a custom translation model, use the Delete model method.

-    The following command deletes the translation model with model ID `43745eda-7fde-4998-a62a-26cf0e795973`.
+The following command deletes the translation model with the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69`.
+Replace the model ID `6277bffd-f884-4c5c-9825-ac41136f1b69` with yours.

     ```
     $ curl -X DELETE --user "apikey:$apikey" "$url/v3/models/43745eda-7fde-4998-a62a-26cf0e795973?version=2018-05-01"